U.S. inventories fall 2.4 mln barrels in week to Oct. 27, as domestic crude production rises to 9.6 million bpd.

-Confidence has been fuelled by an effort this year lead by the Organization of the Petroleum Exporting Countries and Russia to hold back about 1.8 million barrels per day (bpd) in oil production
+Confidence has been fuelled by an effort this year lead by the Organization of the Petroleum Exporting Countries and Russia to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets.

 Saudi Arabian Energy Minister Khalid al-Falih said on Thursday supply and demand balances were tightening and oil inventories falling, while compliance with the OPEC-led pact to curb supplies had been "excellent".

 Russian oil output edged up to 10.93 million bpd in October from 10.91 million bpd in September, official data showed on Thursday, but the country remains in compliance with the deal to curb output.

 Overall, oil markets have been slightly undersupplied this year, resulting in inventory drawdowns.

 The pact to withhold supplies runs to March 2018, but there is growing consensus to extend the deal to cover all of next year.